Frequently Asked

 What types of programs are offered at BCBS?

-We offer residential, online, and path programs that invite deep engagement with Buddhist study and practice across a wide variety of subjects and Buddhist traditions, most of which are suitable for both beginning and experienced practitioners.
+We offer Residential, Online, and Path and Online Immersive Programs that invite deep engagement with Buddhist study and practice across a wide variety of subjects and Buddhist traditions, most of which are suitable for both beginning and experienced practitioners.

-BCBS residential programs take place on our beautiful campus in Barre, Massachusetts and typically include sitting and walking meditation, talks, small and large group discussions, time for questions and reflection, and some periods of noble silence.
-Consisting of 30 participants or fewer, our residential programs invite deep engagement and connection with both other participants and teachers.
+BCBS Residential Programs take place on our beautiful campus in Barre, Massachusetts and typically include sitting and walking meditation, talks, small and large group discussions, time for questions and reflection, and some periods of noble silence.
+Consisting of 35 participants or fewer, our Residential Programs invite deep engagement and connection with both other participants and teachers.

 Through the generosity of our community, we’re generally able to offer up to three scholarships per person per year for those in need, so please don’t hesitate to request financial assistance.
 We have particular scholarship funds dedicated to support young adults and Black, Indigenous, and People of Color (BIPOC).